We recognize the importance of parent school partnership and encourage parental involvement in each child’s educational journey.

 The ELEMENTARY SCHOOL offers a fully comprehensive, diverse program.
 Students experience a rich diversity of learning opportunities throughout the school.
 We have committed, caring and experienced faculty members who work with enthusiasm and dedication.
 Our learning also includes service learning and each grade has an identified social cause that they learn about and contribute to in a variety of meaningful ways.

-The Language Arts program, which is based on the US Common Core Curriculum, focuses on the acquisition of reading, writing, listening and speaking skills and the ability to use these skills to become effective communicators.
-Teachers use a comprehensive literacy program for instruction, which includes daily instruction in the following areas: shared reading, guided reading, reading aloud, independent reading, shared writing, writing workshops, spelling and grammar.
+The Language Arts program, which is based on the US Common Core standards, focuses on the acquisition of reading, writing, listening and speaking skills and the ability to use these skills to become effective communicators.
+Using the Readers and Writers workshop approach, teachers provide a comprehensive literacy program using leveled reading books as well as mentor texts to model good writing.
 Teachers use a variety of formal and informal assessments to understand each child’s strengths and determine goals for instruction.
-The Developmental Reading Assessment (DRA) is administered to students to ascertain their reading level and measure progress in reading.
+The Fountas and Pinnell Benchmark Assessment System is administered four times a year to students to ascertain their reading level and measure progress in reading.

 AISCT is a recognised examination center for the London Academy of Music and Dramatic Arts (LAMDA), which is a world-leading, globally-recognised, awarding body for acting.
 Students are coached privately and assessed annually on campus in October by visiting LAMDA examiners.
 The course is a great way to develop communication skills and confidence.
 Classes are offered to students in grades 3-12.